aws-samples/mirrormaker2-msk-migration/README.md

 In this section, you learn how to deploy necessary docker images to your docker image repository.
 This code example as the following requirements:

 * You are familiar with setting up Proxy to view websites hosted on the private networks.
 We suggest using FoxyProxy for this code example: [https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-connect-master-node-proxy.html](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-connect-master-node-proxy.html)

+    * An alternative is to use a virtual desktop like [AWS WorkSpaces](https://aws.amazon.com/workspaces/) which can be deployed with VPC connectivity to access private resources.

 * An identity principle attached with a policy document for Amazon EC2, Amazon VPC, and Amazon ECS full access